Hannah Duston Massacre Site Statue

-Hannah Duston (also spelled "Dustin"), her 6-day old baby Martha, and her nurse Mary Neff were kidnapped by Indians in March 1697.
+Hannah Duston (also spelled "Dustin"), her 6-day old baby Martha, and her nurse Mary Neff were kidnapped by Indians on March 15, 1697.
 After several days on the run north into New Hampshire, the Indians and their prisoners ended up here, on a small island (somewhere along the way an Indian grabbed baby Martha and smashed her to death against a tree).

 177 years passed.
-By 1874 New Hampshire had become part of the U.S., and Hannah had become an object of civic pride -- the "Granite State Heroine."
+By 1874 New Hampshire had become part of the U.S., and Hannah had become an object of civic pride: the "Granite State Heroine."
 It may seem strange, but of all of the women who had ever lived in America, Hannah the Indian killer was the first to get a statue.

 It stands on the spot where her massacre occurred, an impressive 35 feet tall.
 Its location on an otherwise undeveloped island adds to its majesty, but it also makes it an easy target for morons.
-Hannah's pedestal has been vandalized with teenage graffiti and her nose has been broken.
+Hannah's pedestal has been vandalized with graffiti and her nose has been broken.
 Her expression, despite the facial damage, is one of quiet resolve, or maybe blank shock.
 But it seems ill-suited to a woman who has just scalped ten Indians.